Reviewing Primavera Capital Acquisition (PV) and The Competition

-Primavera Capital Acquisition (NYSE:PV – Get Rating) is one of 710 public companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
-We will compare Primavera Capital Acquisition to related businesses based on the strength of its dividends, risk, analyst recommendations, valuation, earnings, profitability and institutional ownership.
+Primavera Capital Acquisition (NYSE:PV – Get Rating) is one of 710 public companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
+We will compare Primavera Capital Acquisition to related businesses based on the strength of its earnings, risk, dividends, institutional ownership, profitability, analyst recommendations and valuation.

-This table compares Primavera Capital Acquisition and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Primavera Capital Acquisition and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue